jefftrevino/Springboard/README.md

 # Springboard
-This is my work for Springboard.
+This is my work for Springboard's Data Science Career Track six-month data science bootcamp.